ninpei7114/galactic_bubble/README.md

     <details><summary> <span style="color: blue; ">Non-Bubble Clustering</span></summary>

+    Please refer to subsection 4.3 of the paper for more details on clusterstering.
-    1. **Copy the Non-Bubble data**
+    1. **Copy the created Non-Bubble data**

-        Start by making a copy of the Non-Bubble data you created above.
-This is to ensure that the original data remains unchanged during the clustering process.
-You can do this using a command like:
+        Make a copy of the Non-Bubble data created above, to ensure that the original data is not altered by clustering.
+If your OS is Linux, you can do this with the cp command.

         ```bash
         export PATH_TO_NONBUBBLE_DATA_COPY = /home/filament/jupyter/workspace/NonRing_png_copy